OracleCPS/GGMicroservices/workshops/gg/README.md

 # Lab 1	Install GG Microservices Architecture

-- Install the GoldenGate Microservces for Oracle edition for the target environment using the Oracle Universal Installer (OUI) tool.
+- Install the GoldenGate Microservces for Oracle in the target environment using the Oracle Universal Installer (OUI) tool.

 # Lab 2	Creating Deployments